 Dos and Don'ts

-- Do silence all electronic devices before the performance begins.
+- Do silence all electronic devices.

-- Do remain quiet throughout the entire production, including the overture.
+- Do remain quiet throughout the performance.

-- Do applaud enthusiastically after arias and choral pieces—but not during scenes.
+- Do applaud enthusiastically after arias and choral pieces, but not during scenes.

 Applause